 or Internet Light is Red

 - How to change the WIFI channel on the Huawei HG635 super router

 Internet is provided by TalkTalk Business Fibre Broadband and each flat has its own wireless Router.
 When you first arrive in your Venneit Close flat you will find a Broadband Router connected to the Master Telephone Socket; this may be in the sitting room, kitchen or one of the bedrooms.
 The Router should have all Green lights lit – if it doesn’t then see Internet connections issues below.
 The Wireless network name and wireless password are printed on the back of the Router.

-As Internet access is provided by a third-party Internet Provider it can make it challenging for the IT Office in College to support as the Internet Provider will only officially correspond with the Domestic Bursar who is the Account Holder.
-Also, College IT staff are not on-site in order to help troubleshoot issues.
-We are therefore reliant on the residents to provide details of any issues.
+As Internet connection is provided by a commercial third-party (TalkTalk) it can be challenging for the IT Office in College to support residents.
+Also College IT staff are not on-site at Venneit Close to troubleshoot issues, so we are therefore reliant on the residents to provide details of any issues.

 - Please send us four photographs of the following:

 - Router status lights – Power/Wireless/Broadband/Internet should all be GREEN.
 NB – The Ethernet light will only illuminate if you have connected a device with an Ethernet cable.